smaraka/02-Space-Shooter/README.md

 # 02-Space-Shooter(Bullet Hell)
-Projeect for MSCH-C220, 25 Semptember 2021
+Project for MSCH-C220, 25 Semptember 2021

 My Project for 02 space arcade shooter.
 This is inspired by Touhou a japanese bullet hell game that I used to play back in school.

+## How to play:
+  * Survive by dodging the bullets
+  * Kill the boss.
+Takes about 100 shots
+  * Kill any random enemies that spawn to increase score
+  * Your bullets can destroy enemy bullets

 ## Implementation
 Built using Godot 3.3.3